A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: The Rapidity Renormalization Group and the Regge Trajectory

 \subsection{The Systematics of the Regge Trajectory}

 The Regge trajectory is defined as the IR divergent anomalous dimensions of $S_{(1,1)}$ which is not physical.
 Nonetheless, it is of considerable theoretical interest.
 In this paper we have calculated the leading order trajectory which sums terms of the form $\frac{t}{M_{pl}^2} \log(\frac{s}{-t})$.
-For this to be a sysematic resummation we would need $\frac{t}{M_{pl}^2} \log(\frac{s}{-t})\sim 1$, at least for Einstein Gravity, since the existence of counter-terms starting at order $(\frac{t}{M_{pl}^2})^4$ will dominate higher order terms in the re-summation if the criteria above is not met.
+For this to be a sysematic resummation we would need $\frac{t}{M_{pl}^2} \log(\frac{s}{-t})\sim 1$, at least for Einstein Gravity, since the existence of counter-terms starting at order $(\frac{t}{M_{pl}^2})^6$ will dominate higher order terms in the re-summation if the criteria above is not met.
+Thus in principle one could sum sub-leading logs until one reaches the accuracy of $\alpha_Q^^3$ at which point the counter-term will contribute some in a model dependent fashion.
 The same conclusion applies to the running of higher dimension soft operators (or collinear for that matter), and their subsequent BFKL type of equations.
-There is evidence that $N=8$ supergravity is finite, having the same UV behavior as $N=4$ SYM theory \cite{Bern:2006kd}.
-If this were indeed the case then resummation program for $N=8$ \cite{Schnitzer:2007kh,Schnitzer:2007rn} would indeed be systematic.
-However, even that conclusion would be model dependent, as the lack of divergences, while compelling, does not necessarily imply that the counter-terms, the existence of which are still being debated \cite{Kallosh:2014hga}, don't contribute to the amplitude.
-If the theory were truly UV complete then these contributions would vanish and resummation would be systematic.
+Note that for there to be any systematic controld whatsoever we are still restricting our observable to have a large impact parameter, as discussed previously.